malrajusuhitha/Virtual-Mouse-OpenCV-/README.md

 ```

 ## 📌 Notes
-1.The script runs at 30 FPS and uses MediaPipe for accurate hand landmark detection.
+1. The script runs at 30 FPS and uses MediaPipe for accurate hand landmark detection.

-2.Use a well-lit environment for better hand tracking.
+2. Use a well-lit environment for better hand tracking.

-3.Cursor smoothness and gesture sensitivity can be adjusted in the script (smooth_factor, zoom_threshold, etc.).
+3. Cursor smoothness and gesture sensitivity can be adjusted in the script (smooth_factor, zoom_threshold, etc.).

 ## 🙌 Contributing
 Feel free to fork this repo, raise issues, and submit pull requests.